Updated 2024

 Harps at Groth Music

-Groth Music in Bloomington is a resource every musician should know about, regardless of whether you are looking to rent a harp or not.
+Groth Music in Bloomington is a resource every Minnesota musician should know about, regardless of whether you are looking to buy a harp or not.
 This store will order almost anything for you.
-Groth Music sells harps on consignment and occasionally carries new Dusty Strings harps for sale.
-Dusty Strings is a Seattle harp company which has become one of the leading lever-harp manufacturers in America.
+Groth Music sells harps on consignment; they don’t always have harps but it’s worth a visit or a call to see what they have.

 Groth Music’s Website: grothmusic.com